WurstScript and its related tools require Java to run. Please install or verify your installation.

 Press F1 to open the VSCode command prompt and run the task >Install Extensions:

-Reload the window to activate the plugin.
+Reload the window to activate the extension.

-You can minimize VSCode now and continue with the next steps
+You can minimize VSCode now and continue with the next steps.

 Now we will setup a Wurst compiler environment and create a project using the the Wurst Setup.

-To install the compiler simply click the Install Wurst button.
+To install or update the compiler simply click the Install Wurst button.
 When everything is done, the setup should tell you that your installation is up to date and the Create Project button is now enabled:

 Now that the compiler is installed you can go ahead and create your Wurst project.
 Select your desired project folder and name and start the process by clicking the Create Project button.
 The setup will now create a wurst project structure and download the necessary dependencies.
 If everything setup correctly, you should see the following message: